wurmlab/sequenceserver/README.md

 #### Run SequenceServer from source code

-If you want to install and use SequenceServer from source, we recommend the use of 'bundler' Ruby gem to install dependencies and to run SequenceServer:
+You will need [Ruby](https://www.ruby-lang.org/en/) and [RubyGems](https://rubygems.org/):

-    # Install bundler gem
+    # Install bundler gem to install Ruby dependencies
     gem install bundler

-    # Use bundler to install dependencies
+    # Move to where you downloaded or clone seqserv
     cd sequenceserver

+    # Use bundler to install Ruby dependencies
-    bundle install --without=development
+    bundle install

-    # Use bundler command to run SequenceServer
+    # Use bundler to run SequenceServer
     bundle exec bin/sequenceserver

+If you do not plan to develop, you can skip installing development dependencies by running `bundle install --without=development`.

 #### Making changes to the code